astronomer/docs/astro/set-up-data-lineage.md

 #### Setup

 1. Make your Data Context accessible to your DAGs.
-For most use cases, Astronomer recommends adding the Data Context to your Astro project `include` folder, then adding the following lines to a given DAG:
+For most use cases, Astronomer recommends adding the Data Context to your Astro project `include` folder.
+The GreatExpectationsOperator will access `include/great_expectations/great_expectations.yml` and use the configuration to run your Expectations.
+Then, add the following lines to your DAGs:

     ```python
     # Required imports for Great Expectations